John M. B. Clitz: Naval career

 The American Civil War broke out in April 1861, and Clitz served extensively in operations related to the Union blockade of the Confederate States of America.
 Promoted to commander on 16 July 1862, he was the commanding officer of the steam gunboat USS Penobscot in the North Atlantic Blockading Squadron in 1863 and later that year of the steam sloop-of-war USS Juniata in the East Gulf Blockading Squadron.
 He commanded the new sidewheel gunboat USS Osceola in the North Atlantic Blockading Squadron from 1864 to 1865 and led her in both the First Battle of Fort Fisher in December 1864 and the Second Battle of Fort Fisher in January 1865, both of them attacks against Fort Fisher, one of the fortifications guarding Wilmington, North Carolina.
 In a dispatch of 28 January 1865, Rear Admiral David Dixon Porter commended him for his actions at Fort Fisher and recommended him for promotion.

 After the Civil War, Clitz reported for duty in 1866 at the Boston Navy Yard in Charlestown, Massachusetts, and was promoted to captain on 25 July 1866.
 He commanded the steam sloop-of-war USS Pawnee in the South Atlantic Squadron from 1868 to 1869 before performing ordnance duty at the New York Navy Yard in Brooklyn, New York, in 1870.
 He then commanded the steam frigate USS California in the Pacific Squadron from 1870 to 1872.

 Promoted to commodore on 28 December 1872, Clitz commanded Naval Station Port Royal in Port Royal, South Carolina, from 1876 to 1877 and was a lighthouse inspector from 1878 to 1880.

 Promoted to rear admiral on 13 March 1880, Clitz was commander-in-chief of the Asiatic Squadron from 11 September 1880 to 21 April 1883.

 Scheduled to retire from the Navy upon reaching the mandatory retirement age of 62 on 1 December 1883, Clitz applied to retire earlier, and did so on 16 October 1883.

 Personal life

+Clitz was the son of John Clitz and his wife Mary Gale Mellen.
+He had four sisters and three brothers.
+One of his brothers was U.S. Army officer Henry B. Clitz.
+His sisters all married U.S. Army officers.
+Sarah married Robert H. Anderson, who resigned his commission to become a brigadier general in the Confederate States Army.
+Frances married Gustavus A. De Russy.

 Clitz married the former Mary L. Bohrer (1823–1894) on 21 November 1843.
 They had three children.